mit-submit/submit-users-guide/source/access.rst

 * **Integrated file browser:** easily navigate and manage your files within the editor.

-One of the capabilities of VSCode is its client-server mode for `remote development <https://code.visualstudio.com/docs/remote/ssh>`_ on subMIT.
-This functionality allows you to edit, run, and debug code on the subMIT servers directly from your personal computer.
-This setup provides the ease of a GUI-based development environment on your local machine while executing the code on subMIT's infrastructure.
+One of the capabilities of VSCode is its client-server mode for `remote development <https://code.visualstudio.com/docs/remote/ssh>`_ on SubMIT.
+This functionality allows you to edit, run, and debug code on the SubMIT servers directly from your personal computer.
+This setup provides the ease of a GUI-based development environment on your local machine while executing the code on SubMIT's infrastructure.

 For `most languages <https://code.visualstudio.com/docs/languages/overview>`_, VScode enhances your coding experience with features like: